 To make sure you are compliant with the scheme requirements, follow these guidelines:

 When a cardholder enters their card number during checkout, identify the available payment schemes clearly by name and/or logo, for example, Visa, Mastercard, Cartes Bancaires, Bancontact, or Dankort.
 These need to have the same visual quality, clarity, and size.
 It must be clear to the cardholder how to select a payment scheme, for example, by using a checkbox or a radio button.

 If you accept both credit and debit cards, to be compliant, your checkout must have a cards section that refers to both debit and credit cards.
 You cannot present only a credit card section.
 The following are examples of compliant labels for the card payments section in your checkout form:

 If you accept Cartes Bancaires, Bancontact, or Dankort, you are accepting debit cards as these are debit offerings.

-As a quick fix, we strongly recommend you to change the name of the payment method in the front end.
+As a quick fix, we strongly recommend you to change the name of the payment method in your client-side payment form.
 For Web Drop-in, for example, you can do this by adding an optional configuration object.

 Honor the cardholder's choice

 It is not mandatory to enforce a choice of payment scheme.
 You are allowed to have a preferred choice.
 Therefore, if the cardholder does not make a choice, you can choose your preferred scheme over which to route the payment.
 However, if the cardholder has made a choice, that choice must be honored, and it is not allowed to route the payment via another payment scheme.